 Medicated IVRs have the potential to reduce the heterosexual transmission of HIV if found to be safe, acceptable, and effective against HIV infection.
 This study will provide data on the safety of and adherence to a three month period of IVR use in US and Indian populations.
 Safety of the silicone elastomer ring has primarily been studied in postmenopausal women although recent studies of candidate microbicide-releasing IVRs have also used the silicone elastomer composition.
-While safety and tolerability of NuvaRing® have been studied in thousands of sexually active younger women, its ethylene-vinyl-acetate copolymer (EVA) composition and smaller diameter may preclude results from these studies from being extrapolated to the safety and tolerability of the silicone elastomer ring in pre-menopausal women.
-MTN-005 will investigate the safety and tolerability of the silicone elastomer study IVR in sexually active younger women, contributing to the body of data regarding IVR use in this population.
+While safety and tolerability of NuvaRing® have been studied in thousands of sexually active younger women, its ethylene-vinyl-acetate copolymer (EVA) composition and smaller diameter may preclude results from these studies from being extrapolated to the safety and tolerability of the silicone elastomer study IVR in sexually active younger women, contributing to the body of data regarding IVR use in this population.